jfrog/terraform-provider-platform/docs/resources/oidc_configuration.md

 ### Required

 - `issuer_url` (String) OIDC issuer URL.
-For GitHub actions, the URL is https://token.actions.githubusercontent.com/.
+For GitHub actions, the URL must be https://token.actions.githubusercontent.com/.
 - `name` (String) Name of the OIDC provider
 - `provider_type` (String) Type of OIDC provider.
 Can be `generic` or `GitHub`.